A new webinar series from EBRAINS

 Moderator: Katrina Sichel

-The webinar will be divided into 3 sessions:
+The webinar was divided into 3 sessions:

 Learn more about the speakers below: